larryknaebelobsidian/kingdom/Proposition 162. This Kingdom will be preceded by a fearful time of trouble both in the Church and the World..md

 >the Bible does not tell us that down to the Sec.
 Advent the Gospel will be accepted by the masses, but exactly the reverse (Prop.
 175, etc.).
 >p.
 732 Vol. 2 Prop.
 162
+### Immediately preceeding the open manifestation of Christ
 >That fearful times are immediately to precede the open manifestations of Jesus Christ was so distinctly taught in the Old Test, by various prophets and especially by Daniel, that the Jews universally held to a great time of trouble preceding the times of the Messiah.
 >p.
 734 Vol. 2 Prop.
 162 Obs.
 2